palla-lin/SoProPoetry/Mybaselines/baseline/readme.txt

 The test file is not completed.
 Mengli is still woking on evaluation using some metrics like accuracy or BLEU, so no more test scores can be reported at this moment.

-Welcome to add more features/better model design/suggestions on fine-tuning.
+Welcome to add more features/better model design/suggestions on fine-tuning/corrections.
 Contact me if anything.